-- Developing your signature sound
+- Discover your personal sound

-- Finishing tracks
+- Finish tracks and albums

-- Using time efficiently
+- Use time efficiently

-- Getting people to know you and your music
+- See people react to your music

 BAEM mentoring gives students clarity about what they are trying to do and how to do it.

 Music production techniques — sound design, drum and pattern programming, arrangement, mixdown and mastering — are fundamentally intertwined.
 For example, what may appear to be a mixdown problem is in reality a sound design issue.

 The five basic parameters of music composition — harmony, melody, rhythm, timbre and form — require different lengths of time to be perceived, from milliseconds to minutes.
 The short ones are exciting and easy to grasp, but the longer ones give your audience the deep payoff.

 Everything about music production, from drum transients to a release tracklist, should stem from a personal artistic vision.